-Legislation and statutory guidance
+3. Legislation and statutory guidance

-This policy is based on the Department for Education's statutory guidance, Keeping Children Safe in Education (Sept 2023) (KCSIE) and Working Together to Safeguard Children (2018) (WTSC), and the Governance Handbook.
+This policy is based on the Department for Education's statutory guidance, Keeping Children Safe in Education (Sept 2024) (KCSIE) and Working Together to Safeguard Children (2023) (WTSC).
 We comply with this guidance and the procedures set out by our local Safeguarding Partnerships.